Jeremye3180/hero-adventure/choices/brave.md

+### If only you knew:
+---
-Unfortunately, you get even more injured and sadly,you do not make it alive.
+Unfortunately, you get even more injured and sadly, you do not make it alive.
 Batman greatly appreciated your assistance.